Siblings’ Startup Tackles Pollution with Algae Innovation in Global Ports

 Unlike competitors who discard saturated algae, BioBright focuses on "closing the circle" by repurposing it into biofuel, biopackaging, or animal feed.
 "It’s about creating value at every stage," explains Ayrton.

-The startup has garnered widespread recognition, including awards from Oxford Brookes, UCL, and Milan, as well as being crowned Sustainable Business of the Year at the OxLEP Gala.
+The startup has garnered widespread recognition, recently winning the Sustainable Business of the Year at the OxLEP Gala ahead of other amazing Oxfordshire businesses, as well as receiving awards from Oxford Brookes, UCL and Milan.
 "We never expected to win, but it proved our ideas had traction," Vanessa reflects.

-The siblings credit much of their success to the Oxford Brookes Enterprise Centre, which provided guidance on pitching, business plans, and product development.
+The siblings credit much of their success to the Brookes Enterprise Support team, where they took place in the SPARK programme where they received guidance on pitching, business plans, product development and after the programme 1-1 support for accountability.
 “Their support was a game changer,” Vanessa says.
 “We were lone operators, but they taught us the value of collaboration.”

 Looking ahead, BioBright has ambitious plans to expand globally.
 With backing from Innovate UK, the company has already pitched in Singapore, Canada, and beyond.
 "Our goal is to be in every port worldwide," Ayrton states, envisioning a future where pollutants are eradicated, and algae-derived biofuels power everything from sea vessels to sports cars.